USEPA/egrid/README.md

 ![Figure 1: eGRID subregions.](egrid_subregion_map.png)

 ### PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC emissions
-The eGRID production model does not include PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC emissions as the data used for the production model emissions calculations is not available for those emissions types.
-Instead, PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC emissions and emissions rates for power plants are estimated using data from the National Emissions Inventory (NEI).
+The eGRID production model does not include fine particulate matter 2.5 microns in diameter or smaller (PM<sub>2.5</sub>), ammonia (NH<sub>3</sub>), and volatile organic compounds (VOC) emissions as the data used for the production model emissions calculations are not available for those pollutants.
+Instead, PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC emissions and emission rates for power plants are estimated using data from the EPA's National Emissions Inventory (NEI).

-The final emissions dataset for each PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC emissions type includes five of the data aggregation levels present in the production model (see region descriptions above under Production model):
+The final dataset for each pollutant (PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC) type includes five of the data aggregation levels present in the production model (see region descriptions above under Production model):

 -   Unit